 Teens and Texting

 One of the most alarming aspects of distracted driving is how prevalent it is among teenagers.
 This group is particularly vulnerable to the effects of texting and driving for a couple of reasons.
 Firstly, as brand new driver license holders, they're inexperienced.
-Secondly, as a Common Sense Media poll showed, half of the teens consider themselves to be suffering from smartphone addiction.
-This is a deadly combination - literally - given that motor vehicle accidents are the leading killer of American teenagers.
+Secondly, as a Common Sense Media poll showed, motor vehicle accidents are the leading killer of American teenagers.

 Just how bad is this problem?
 Here are some statistics on teens and distracted driving: